Shinote1552/my_mutex/README.md

 # my_mutex

- I will try to implement popular variants of mutex implementation in go
-#
+## The most important thing to understand:
+The machine does not execute the code you wrote...

+## My asists:
-- Вариант 1: Channel
+- Option 1: Channel
-- Вариант 2: Petersons
+- Option 2: Petersons
-- Вариант 3: Spinlock
+- Option 3: Spinlock
-- Вариант 4: Ticket
+- Option 4: Ticket